RCFT with defects: Factorization and fundamental world sheets: Introduction

 The statement just made is in need of a further qualification, though.
 Namely, the TFT construction gives the correlators on all world sheets, including not only arbitrary field insertions in the bulk and on the boundary, and arbitrary boundary conditions preserving the chiral symmetry, but also arbitrary topological defect lines.
 In contrast, the verification of the sewing identities in \cite{fjfrs} has been carried out only for world sheets without any defect lines.
 Or put differently, only factorization across \emph{trivial} defect lines has been considered.
 To put the latter statement into context, recall that in the TFT construction topological defect lines are labeled by bimodules over the Frobenius algebras that characterize the full CFTs in the adjacent regions of the world sheet.
 A trivial defect line separates two regions characterized by one and the same Frobenius algebra and is labeled by that Frobenius algebra.
 Similarly, the list of fundamental correlators from which all others can be obtained by sewing will no longer be exhausted by those considered in \cite{sono2,lewe3,fips,fuRs10} when non-trivial defect lines are admitted.

 The purpose of this paper is to close both of these gaps.
 First, we extend the proof of factorization to world sheets with an arbitrary configuration of defect lines.
 Second, we complete the list of fundamental world sheets to include also world sheets with defects, taking into account that there are various ways for world sheets to be equivalent, i.e.\ to have the same correlator.
+Concretely, we show that the resulting list is still finite, and in fact not much more complicated than the one obtained in the absence of defects.
+It is worth stressing that it is not a priori guaranteed that the factorization constraints in the presence of defects still give rise to a finite set of fundamental world sheets.
+Indeed one has to allow for world sheets with arbitrarily complicated defect networks, and one might have feared that the factorization procedure is not sufficiently flexible for ending up with a finite list.

+We note that topological defects arise naturally e.g.\ in statistical systems modeling condensed matter systems of physical interest, see e.g.\ \cite{savi,osaf2}.
+The behavior of such a system can be very hard to analyze when a complicated defect network is present.
+Our results allow one to discuss aspects of such a behavior by considering instead only a finite set of correlators with simple defect configurations.
+More generally, defect lines, as well as defect domain walls, are of much current interest in other areas of quantum field theory as well (see e.g.\ \cite{kaWi,kaSau3,gamn,kiKon}); this provides an additional incentive for studying basic properties of quantum field theories in the presence of defects.
+In particular, the concise mathematical framework arising in our discussion may still be suited in situations in which more heuristic concepts from conformal field theory can no longer be applied.

 To the best of our knowledge, aspects of factorization in the presence of defects have so far only been addressed in \cite{petk4}, where the particular case of crossing relations for four-point correlators on the sphere was discussed.
 In our analysis the only restriction is that we take the world sheets to be oriented, and accordingly the term CFT will be tacitly understood as oriented CFT.
 But this restriction is only made for the sake of brevity; our results can in fact easily be generalized to include unoriented world sheets as well.
 At a technical level our proof of factorization in principle follows the lines of the corresponding proof in \cite{fjfrs}.
 We have, however, reformulated the basic idea of factorization in such a manner that our arguments should be accessible even without a full familiarity with the considerations in \cite{fuRs4,fuRs10,fjfrs}.